Query API

 Query API JSON

-The JSON used for requests and responses by the V5 Query API methods is covered in the following topics:
+The JSON for requests and responses in V5 Query API methods is detailed in the following topics:

 Query API Request JSON

-The Query Chart, Query Data, and Query URL methods of the V5 Query API both use JSON in the request body (the Query SQL Method uses SQL in the request body instead).
-The JSON array passed into these calls tells Kentik what data to return and how to return it.
-This JSON is mostly the same for all three calls.
+The Query Chart, Query Data, and Query URL methods of the V5 Query API use JSON in the request body, while the Query SQL Method uses SQL.
+The JSON array specifies what data Kentik should return and how.
+This JSON structure is largely consistent across all three methods.

-You can create the JSON array for a Query Chart, Query Data, or Query URL call in either of the following ways:
+You can create the JSON array for a Query Chart, Query Data, or Query URL call by:

-- Build the JSON from scratch based on the information in the tables below.
+- Building the JSON from scratch using the information in the tables below.

-- Get the JSON from the Kentik portal:
+- Retrieving the JSON from the Kentik portal:

-2. When the results of the query are rendered, click the drop-down options menu at the upper right of the graph (see Explorer Title Pane), choose Show API Call, then choose Data or Chart.
-The Query API example dialog will open.
+2. In the results, open the options menu at the upper right of the graph (see Explorer Title Pane), select Show API Call, then choose Data or Chart to open the Query API example dialog.

-5. Paste the JSON to use it in a Query Data call in cURL (see below) or other setting that supports programmatically generated HTTP calls.
+5. Paste the JSON in a Query Data call in cURL or another compatible setting for generating HTTP calls.

-The following example illustrates the objects used by the Query Chart, Query Data, and Query URL methods (with placeholder values highlighted), which are described in the sections below.
+The example below demonstrates the objects utilized in the Query Chart, Query Data, and Query URL methods, with placeholder values indicated:

 {